top of page

 Program FILM

 Program FILM models multilayer thin film stacks on a substrate.
-All input and output is via text on screen or files on disk.
+Input and output is via text on screen, files on disk, and presentation quality graphics.
 It calculates many optical properties including reflectance, transmittance, electric and magnetic fields, the Poynting vector, and optical rotation and ellipticity.
-Materials are characterized by their refractive index or dielectric tensor, so optically active and birefringent materials can be modeled.
+Materials are characterized by their refractive index or dielectric tensor, so optically active and birefringent materials can also be modeled.
 There is a small library of the wavelength-dependent optical properties of various materials and the user can easily add more.
-The program is described in detail in the accompanying 41 page manual.

 Modeling Examples:*